best equity release interest rates

 The rate and plan you are offered are subject to your individual needs and circumstances and are subject to lender approval.

-All the companies that offer equity release plans will be authorised and regulated by the Financial Conduct Authority, which will give you some confidence even if you have never heard of the provider.
+All the companies that offer equity release plans will be authorised and regulated by the Financial Conduct Authority , which will give you some confidence even if you have never heard of the provider.

-As a further confidence factor, all the major providers are also members of the Equity Release Council, which is the industry body for the equity release sector in the UK.
+As a further confidence factor, all the major providers are also members of the Equity Release Council , which is the industry body for the equity release sector in the UK.

-There is a significant range of interest rates for equity release; therefore, you need to try and find the best rate for your circumstances.
+There is a significant range of interest rates for equity release; therefore, you need to try to find the best rate for your circumstances.
 Also, many of the most valuable deals are not available through searching online.

 Since the schemes are offered on a different basis than standard mortgages, they also provide additional guarantees and fallbacks, such as measures to prevent paying more in the event of a negative equity situation.